Fittonia are a truly classic terrarium plant.

 Too little and your melodramatic Fittonia will faint.
 Too much and you’ll risk root rot.

-The best way to go about it is adding a little at a time until everything is running smoothly.
+The best way to go about it is to add a little at a time until everything is running smoothly.

 Generally, the higher the better.
 Both your Fittonia and whichever tropical moss species you choose, both appreciate high humidity.